Budgeting Without Connecting Your Bank

 4. FlowVista parses the file, categorizes your transactions, and updates your dashboard instantly.

 That's it.
 Your banking credentials never leave your bank.
 FlowVista never sees your username, password, or session token.
-The CSV file is the same export format your accountant would ask for at tax time—it contains transaction dates, descriptions, and amounts.
-Nothing more.
+The CSV file is the same export format your accountant would ask for at tax time—it typically contains transaction dates, descriptions, and amounts, though some banks also include your account number, so treat the file with care.
+FlowVista reads it in your browser and never stores the file itself; only the parsed transactions are saved.

 This is a read-only, one-way flow.
 FlowVista receives data you explicitly choose to share.
 It cannot log into your bank, initiate transactions, move money, or pay bills.
 The app has no ability to do anything other than display the information you gave it.